RAMA is involved in a wide range of international projects and cooperation

 SIBRA and nordic study programmes

 “SIBRA” is a close strategic alliance with the Sibelius academy (Helsinki, Finland) on globalization and entrepreneurial thinking in music education.
-This alliance has facilitated Nordic study programs like NOMAZZ and GLOMAS and it has laid the foundation for Act in Art and the GLOMUS network
+This alliance has facilitated Nordic study programs like NOMAZZ and it has laid the foundation for Act in Art and the GLOMUS network

 Partner in Renew